ksmehta2/fetch-rewards-analytics-engineering/README.md

 ###  SQL Dialect: The SQL queries were written using MySQL dialect.

 ### Query 1: Top 5 Brands by Receipts Scanned for the Most Recent Month
+### Assumption :
+- Assumes "most recent month" is defined as the last 30 days from the current date.
+- Assumes receipts with missing createDate are excluded from the analysis.

 ```sql
 SELECT b.name, COUNT(r._id) AS receipt_count